Updated January 11, 2018

-Cats rarely show any symptoms at all unless the situation is literally life-threatening.
-They will eat even when their level of chronic mouth pain would send a person to the emergency room.
+Cats will continue to eat even when their level of chronic mouth pain would send a person to the emergency room.
 They almost never paw at their face, even with loose or abscessed teeth.
 They get pretty smelly breath from eating cat food, so it’s tough to tell by smelling the breath whether your cat has dental disease or just had breakfast.
 But even though they don’t show us much in the way of outward symptoms, chronic dental/periodontal disease can cause severe and often irreversible damage to internal organs.
 So it’s important to get regular veterinary exams at least once a year, and twice a year for cats seven and older or for cats with a known history of dental problems.

 What you can do to keep your cat’s teeth healthy